Help us improve your experience.

 Traffic Steering Indicates path for traffic

-Open Shortest Path First (OSPF) is used to determine the best path for forwarding IP packets.
+Use the OSPF Areas section to configure Open Shortest Path First (OSPF) on your SRX Series Firewall, which is used to determine the best path for forwarding IP packets.
 OSPF segments a network to improve scalability and control the flow of routing information.
-See Configure OSPF
+See OSPF .

 Field